-The interim condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements and should be read in conjunction with the Company's audited financial statements for the year ended March 31, 2021.
+The interim condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements and should be read in conjunction with the Company's audited financial statements for the year ended March 31, 2021 b) Functional and presentation currency

-The interim condensed consolidated financial statements were approved by the Company's Board of Directors and authorized for issue on November 11, 2021.
+The interim condensed consolidated financial statements were approved by the Company's Board of Directors and authorized for issue on February 8, 2022.

 The functional currency of an entity and its subsidiary is the currency of the primary economic environment in which the entity operates.
-The functional currency of the parent company is the Canadian dollar and the functional currency of MBI is the US dollar, the functional currency of MTI and MBI BC is the Canadian dollar, the functional currency of the Australian dollar, and the presentation currency of the Company is the Canadian dollar.
+The functional currency of the parent company is the Canadian dollar and the functional currency of MBI is the US dollar, the functional currency of MTI and MBI BC is the Canadian dollar, the functional currency of MTU is the Australian dollar, the functional currency of MTU is the UK pound sterling, and the presentation currencies of both Companies is the Canadian dollar.